Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

-The aiPIMD simulations additionally give access to the electron density of states renormalized by the quantum fluctuations of the molecules.
-We project the total electronic density of states on the atomic species averaged over several snapshots of the simulations in figure~\ref{fig_distributions}c, compared to the static result.
+The aiPIMD simulations, nevertheless, give access to the electron density of states renormalized by the quantum fluctuations of the molecules.
+We project the total electronic density of states on the atomic species and average it over multiple snapshots of the simulations.
+The results are compared with the static density of states in figure~\ref{fig_distributions}c.
 There is a pronounced broadening of the peaks only on the adsorbate (for both quantum and classical nuclei), and this broadening is much more pronounced when considering quantum nuclei.
 We note that it is not clear if one can assign any physical interpretation to such broadening of Kohn-Sham single-particle orbitals.
 Nevertheless, this effect is caused by the dependence of these ground-state orbital energies on nuclear configurations and the interplay of this dependence with the distribution of nuclear configurations.
 In addition, there are considerable energy shifts due to this electron-phonon interaction in levels associated with $sp^3$ orbitals.
 Since $sp^3$ orbitals are responsible for C-H bonding, we tentatively correlate these shifts with the interplay of ZPE and anharmonicity, which effectively changes bond-lengths and thus the electronic structure in this system.
 The semilocal/nonlocal functionals we employ are not able to provide a quantitative level alignment of this interface, even if they can predict the HOMO level reasonably well because of the cancellation of the self-interaction error and the missing image-potential effect~\cite{Neaton_2006,Garcia-Lastra_2009}.
 Even though a much higher level of theory (e.g. many-body perturbation theory) would be desirable for a quantitative comparison with UPS experiments conducted at this interface~\cite{Koitaya_2013}, the magnitude of changes that we observe in the Kohn-Sham electronic density of states highlights the importance of taking nuclear fluctuations into account when analysing the electronic spectra of such interfaces.